DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 # My Capture Monitor Settings.

 I use the following settings on my capture monitor.
-This is the screen where my activities and captured as video recordings:
+This is the screen where my activities are captured as video recordings:

-* I go to Settings &gt; Screening Display &gt; Capture Monitor,
+* I go to Settings &gt; Displays &gt; Capture Monitor,

 * I activate `Fractional Scaling`,